-The completed datasheet for the reporting year must be submitted no later than 30 September following the end of the reporting year to: licensing@erawa.com.au.
+The completed datasheet for the reporting year must be submitted no later than 31 August 2025 to: licensing@erawa.com.au.

 After the ERA has reviewed a licensee's datasheet and the licensee has addressed any comments, the ERA will instruct the licensee to publish the datasheet on the licensee's website by a specific date.